-- Abstract.
+25 Abstract.
 Aerosol indirect radiative forcing (IRF), which characterizes how aerosols alter cloud formation and properties, is very sensitive to the preindustrial (PI) aerosol burden.
-Dimethyl sulfide 25 (DMS), emitted from the ocean, is a dominant natural precursor of non-sea-salt sulfate in the PI and pristine present-day (PD) atmospheres.
+Dimethyl sulfide (DMS), emitted from the ocean, is a dominant natural precursor of non-sea-salt sulfate in the PI and pristine present-day (PD) atmospheres.
 Here we revisit the atmospheric oxidation chemistry of DMS, particularly under pristine conditions, and its impact on aerosol IRF.
-Based on previous laboratory studies, we expand the simplified DMS oxidation scheme used in the Community Atmospheric Model 30 version 6 with chemistry (CAM6-chem) to capture the OH-addition pathway as well as the Habstraction pathway and the associated isomerization branch.
-These additional oxidation channels of DMS produce several stable intermediate compounds, e.g., methanesulfonic acid (MSA) and hydroperoxymethyl thioformate (HPMTF), delay the formation of sulfate, and hence, alter the spatial distribution of sulfate aerosol and radiative impacts.
-The expanded scheme improves the agreement 35 between modeled and observed concentrations of DMS, MSA, HPMTF, and sulfate over most marine regions based on the NASA Atmospheric Tomography (ATom), the Aerosol and Cloud Experiments in the Eastern North Atlantic (ACE-ENA), and the Variability of the American Monsoon Systems (VAMOS) Ocean-Cloud-Atmosphere-Land Study Regional Experiment (VOCALS-REx) measurements.
-We find that the global HPMTF burden, as well as the burden of sulfate produced from 40 DMS oxidation are relatively insensitive to the assumed isomerization rate, but the burden of HPMTF is very sensitive to a potential additional cloud loss.
-We find that global sulfate burden under PI and - is very sensitive to a potential additional cloud loss.
+Based on previous laboratory 30 studies, we expand the simplified DMS oxidation scheme used in the Community Atmospheric Model version 6 with chemistry (CAM6-chem) to capture the OH-addition pathway as well as the Habstraction pathway and the associated isomerization branch.
+These additional oxidation channels of DMS produce several stable intermediate compounds, e.g., methanesulfonic acid (MSA) and hydroperoxymethyl thioformate (HPMTF), delay the formation of sulfate, and hence, alter the spatial 35 distribution of sulfate aerosol and radiative impacts.
+The expanded scheme improves the agreement between modeled and observed concentrations of DMS, MSA, HPMTF, and sulfate over most marine regions based on the NASA Atmospheric Tomography (ATom), the Aerosol and Cloud Experiments in the Eastern North Atlantic (ACE-ENA), and the VAMOS Ocean-Cloud-Atmosphere-Land Study Regional Experiment (VOCALS-REx) measurements.
+We find that the global HPMTF burden, as well 40 as the burden of sulfate produced from DMS oxidation are relatively insensitive to the assumed isomerization rate, but the burden of HPMTF is very sensitive to a potential additional cloud loss.
 We find that global sulfate burden under PI and PD emissions increase to 412 Gg-S (+29%) and 582 Gg-S (+8.8%), respectively, compared to the standard simplified DMS oxidation scheme.
 The resulting annual mean global PD direct radiative effect of DMS-derived sulfate alone is -0.11 W m-2.
-The enhanced PI sulfate produced via the gas-phase chemistry updates alone dampens the aerosol IRF as anticipated (-2.2 W m-2 in standard versus -1.7). - W m-2 with updated gas-phase chemistry).
-However, high clouds in the tropics and low clouds in the Southern Ocean appear particularly sensitive to the additional aqueous-phase pathways, counteracting this change (-2.3 W m^{-2}).
-This study confirms the sensitivity of aerosol IRF to the PI aerosol loading, as well as the need to better understand the processes controlling aerosol formation in the PI atmosphere - 50 and the cloud response to these changes.
+The enhanced PI sulfate produced via the gas-phase chemistry updates alone dampens the aerosol IRF as anticipated (-2.2 W m-2 in standard versus -1.7 W m-2 with updated gas-phase chemistry).
+However, high clouds in the tropics and low clouds in the Southern Ocean appear particularly sensitive to the additional aqueous-phase pathways, counteracting this change (-2.3 W m-2).
+This study confirms the sensitivity of aerosol IRF to the PI aerosol loading, as well as the need to better understand the processes

+50 controlling aerosol formation in the PI atmosphere and the cloud response to these changes.